| Articles

 of tarrying along into something else that isn't pertinent to

+the conversation.
 Men on the other hand when expressing

 themselves have a tendency to shorten things too much and be